 Making resolutions with your partner or spouse will help you stick to your promises, and your partner can help keep you motivated.
 The Bible explains to us in Ecclesiastes that, "Two are better than one, because they have a good reward for their labor.
 For if they fall, one will lift up his companion.
 But woe to him who is alone when he falls, for he has no one to help him up" (4:9-10).
 12 New Year's Resolutions Every Couple Should Make

 My husband and I are not the best at setting resolutions and keeping them.
 We've both set resolutions individually in the past, but we've found it so hard to stay motivated to stick to our plans.
 Signing up for a gym membership is only half the battle if your goal is to lose weight.
 Shocker: You actually have to go to the gym and work out in order to lose those extra pounds.

 Sometime last year I was riding in the car with my husband, and I saw his gym membership card hanging from his rear-view mirror.
 I leaned over and asked him, "When was the last time you used that?"
 He shrugged his shoulders and said he couldn't remember.
 That question got us both talking about the upcoming year and thinking about setting a few resolutions.
-10 Tips For Losing Weight As A Couple
+Breakup With Brunch!
+10 Easy Ways To Lose Weight As A Couple

 We talked about resolutions we had set in the past (ahem, his gym membership).
 We talked about why those resolutions failed and what got in the way.
 We both laughed at ourselves when we said the same answer, "Life got in the way."